interactive-data-language/HTMLizer/README.md

 ```

-## Licensing
+## License

-Copyright (c)  Exelis Visual Information Solutions, Inc., a subsidiary of Harris Corporation.
+Licensed under MIT.
+See LICENSE.txt for additional details and information.

-See LICENSE.txt for more information.
+(c) 2017 Exelis Visual Information Solutions, Inc., a subsidiary of Harris Corporation.